seanblanchfield/blog/working-with-me.md

 - If I don’t know you, don’t expect a response.
 - If you phone me from a number I don’t recognise, I won’t answer.
 - Send me a message whenever you like, but I probably won’t respond until I’m next working.
-- Please don’t try to expedite responses to email by chasing me on IM.

 # Communication style
 - I am personable and open, but can be quite goal oriented, and I’m often guilty of cutting short the chitchat, and moving on to meeting goals and the main topic.